- Women in Business Leadership

 - Women's Events

 Throughout her extraordinary life as a woman entrepreneur in the media and beauty industry she has given voice to millions and helped tell the story of the African-American experience in America, with all its many trials and triumphs.
-Now, audiences can hear as she shares the invaluable lessons she’s gained by building a world-renowned business brand, as well as her view of how far we’ve come as a nation and where we go from here.
+Now, audiences can hear as she shares the invaluable lessons, she’s gained by building a world-renowned business brand, as well as her view of how far we’ve come as a nation and where we go from here.

+Over the past 30 years, Linda has served on 10 corporate boards.
+Paired with her perspective as an African American woman in power, she brings a unique and engaging view to the table.
 Her leadership has earned her a place on the Chicago Sun-Times' list of Chicago’s 100 Most Powerful Women and the Top 10 Women in Media, as well as Crain’s list of the 20 Most Powerful Women in Chicago.
 “She has a broad and deep network of power-movers," says Dick Parsons, former chairman and CEO of New York-based Time Warner, Inc.

-Smart and soulful, humorous and big-hearted, Linda captivates audiences with delightful stories from her interactions with some of the most iconic pop-culture figures who graced the pages of Ebony and Jet over the years, as well as with her own touching story of running a beloved family business that has grown to become a true national treasure.
+Smart and soulful, humorous and big-hearted, Linda captivates audiences with delightful stories from her interactions with some of the most iconic pop-culture figures who graced the pages of Ebony and Jet over the years, as well as with her own touching story of running a beloved family business that grew to become a true national treasure.

 Education and Social Elevation: The Story of Johnson Publishing Company and Expanding African American Educational Opportunities